 Update: The Dell Inspiron 13 7000 has been usurped by another business and college-ready laptop, the Lenovo ThinkPad X1 Yoga.
 Read on to find out why!

 Laptops are on the rise again thanks to Windows 10's arrival, Nivida's efficient Maxwell graphics cards, and fresh new Skylake processors from Intel.
 Notebooks once thought to be replaced by tablets are more plentiful and diverse than ever between gaming laptops that hook up to liquid-coolers, thin and light Ultrabooks to incredibly affordable Chromebooks.
 Even Microsoft has gotten into the game with the Surface Book, the company's first ever laptop.

 It might seem overwhelming at first – what with all of the available choices – but we're here to help you find the best laptop for you.
 Believe us when we say that there is a perfect laptop out there for you.
-With this guide, you'll find the absolutely best machines.
+With this guide, you'll find the absolutely best machines available today.

 1. Dell XPS 13

 Dell's latest Ultrabook is a masterpiece ahead of the curve

 CPU: 2.3GHz Intel Core i5-6200U | Graphics: Intel HD Graphics 520 | RAM: 8GB | Screen: 13.3-inch QHD+ (3,200 x 1,800) | Storage: 128GB SSD